rksvc/mpv-manual/docs/command-interface/property-list.md

 :   Read-only - mpv's window id.
 May not always be available, i.e due to
     window not being opened yet or not being supported by the VO.

+`display-swapchain`

+:   Read-only - Direct3D 11 swapchain address.
+Returns an int64 type
+    value representing the memory address of the D3D11 swapchain.
+May not always be available, i.e d3d11-output-mode is not set to `composition` or the VO does not support it.

 `mouse-pos`

 :   Read-only - last known mouse position, normalized to OSD dimensions.